 Finally, if you or your spouse is in a second (or subsequent) marriage, it will be important to assess what impact, if any, this will have on the outcome of your divorce.
 For example, any pre-existing alimony obligation could reduce your (or your spouse’s) available income for paying additional spousal support.

-Request a Confidential Consultation with North County Divorce Attorney Richard M. Renkin
+Request a Confidential Case Evaluation with North County Divorce Attorney Richard M. Renkin